 If you want to use the scripts with apps older than rails 7.1 you need to prepare them to be dockerized.
 The script expects to be able to dockerize the app and use the generated image for deployment.
 If you add a working docker file to your older rails app, the setup will work.

 Where can you get the scripts?

 I packaged the scripts and a readme file for each of them into one zip file and published them as a digital product.
-It is for free and can be accessible from here: https://ariancelina.lemonsqueezy.com
+You can grab them from here: https://ariancelina.lemonsqueezy.com

 You can get the scripts and use for your own project.
-If you like them or if you have any feedback, please send it to me, I’d love to hear from you.
+If you like them or if you have any feedback, please write me, I’d love to hear from you.